ankaAR/bestiario5e/_creatures/adult-blue-dracolich.md

 alignment: legal maligna
 challenge: "17 (18,000 XP)"
 languages: "Común, Dragón"
-senses: "blindsight 60 ft., Visión en la oscuridad 120 ft.
+senses: "Vista ciega 60 pies (18 mts), Visión en la oscuridad 120 ft.
 (36 mts)"
 skills: "Percepción +12, Sigilo +5"
 damage_immunities: "lightning, poison"
 saving_throws: "Des +5, Con +11, Sab +7, Car +9"
-speed: "40 ft., burrow 30 ft., fly 80 ft."
+speed: "40 pies (12 mts), burrow 30 ft., fly 80 ft."
 hit_points: "225 (18d12+108)"
 armor_class: "19 (armadura natural)"
 condition_immunities: "charmed, exhaustion, frightened, paralyzed, poisoned"
 damage_resistances: "necrotic"
 ---

-***Legendary Resistance (3/Day).*** If the dracolich fails a saving throw, it can choose to succeed instead.
+***Resistencia Legendaria (3/Día).*** If the dracolich fails a saving throw, it can choose to succeed instead.

 ***Magic Resistance.*** The dracolich has advantage on saving throws against spells and other magical effects.

 ### Acciones

-***Multiataque.*** The dracolich can use its Frightful Presence.
+***Multiataque.*** The dracolich can use its Resistencia Pavorosa.
 It then makes three attacks: one with its bite and two with its claws.

-***Bite.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 10 pies, un objetivo.
-Impacto: 18 (2d10 + 7) piercing damage plus 5 (1d10) lightning damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 10 pies, un objetivo.
+Impacto: 18 (2d10 + 7) puntos de daño perforante plus 5 (1d10) lightning damage.

-***Claw.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 5 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 5 pies, un objetivo.
 Impacto: 14 (2d6 + 7) puntos de daño cortante.

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 15 pies, un objetivo.
 Impacto: 16 (2d8 + 7) puntos de daño contundente.

-***Frightful Presence.*** Each creature of the dracolich's choice that is within 120 feet of the dracolich and aware of it must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
+***Resistencia Pavorosa.*** Each creature of the dracolich's choice that is within 120 feet of the dracolich and aware of it must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dracolich's Frightful Presence for the next 24 hours.
+If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dracolich's Resistencia Pavorosa for the next 24 hours.

-***Lightning Breath (Recharge 5-6).*** The dracolich exhales lightning in a 90-foot line that is 5 feet wide.
+***Lightning Breath (Recarga 5-6).*** The dracolich exhales lightning in a 90-foot line that is 5 feet wide.
 Each creature in that line must make a DC 20 Dexterity saving throw, taking 66 (12d10) lightning damage on a failed save, or half as much damage on a successful one.

 ### Acciones Legendarias